Cycle 1 art

 Course categories

-Courses are divided into common courses (Phallophories, Réclame(s)), elective courses and introductory research workshops.
-Students are free to choose the courses they want as long as they do not overlap.
+Courses are divided into common courses (such as “Communes et Mystères”), artistic practice courses and introductory research workshops (AIRA).
+Students are required to choose the practical art courses and may choose an AIRA, provided they do not overlap.

 Assessments

-Credits are awarded by the college of teachers on the basis of elements of continuous assessment resulting from work during lessons and presentations designed as a “test gallery”.
+Credits are awarded by the college of teachers on the basis of elements of continuous assessment resulting from work during lessons and presentations designed as a “test gallery” or in “Communes et Mystères”.

 The path to a diploma